greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 This is only being used to display the Vector Table.

-The original idea was to create disassembler that can recreate assembly file, distinguishing data versus instructions by evaulating code and all possible branches.
+The original idea was to create disassembler that can recreate assembly file, distinguishing data versus instructions by evaluating code and all possible branches.

 In the end this was a larger undertaking than expected.
 It would make more